 Then, the program generates a parametric r-value as an interval to attain three parts of the data: (a) lower the threshold(landslide), (b) upper the threshold(bareland), and (c) intersection part (mix-up part).
 Please refer to Figure 6b; Figure 6c; Figure 6d; and Figure 6e.
 The program gradually increases the r value to approach the optimal classification outcomes for landslide and bareland.
-For example, the program starts r = 80 and $\Delta r = 5$ and finds the error rate between classification on landslide and bareland.
-That is, the program gains r = 95, which is the best allowable value to cut the data into these three parts.
+For example, the program starts r=80 and $\Delta r=5$ and finds the error rate between classification on landslide and bareland.
+That is, the program gains r=95, which is the best allowable value to cut the data into these three parts.
 The strategy is to approach the largest number of lower the threshold and upper the threshold.
 The minimal lowest number of intersection part is also requested.
 The program calculates each data after the summation and sets them as less than 95 as one group and greater than 95 as another.
 The strategy is the number of data of the largest group to the total number of data must be greater than 40%.
+The number of data of the smallest group to the total number of data must be smaller than 40%.
 Because in Data Mining, the portion of the number of data for each decision should be as close as possible.
 Applying these sets of data can be fairly and uniformly to develop the model.